anahitajoshi/cs506-final-project/README.md

 By following these steps, you will successfully build, run, and interact with the project to reproduce the results.

+# Testing Overview

+## Tests Included

+### `test_pipeline.py`:

+**Purpose:**
+To test the core functionalities of the `pipeline.py` module, which handles model loading, sentiment analysis, revenue prediction, and data extraction.

+**Tests:**

+- **`test_load_model_and_features`**:
+  - Validates that the model, genre columns, and feature columns are loaded correctly.
+  - Ensures the pipeline can access the necessary components for prediction.

+- **`test_get_tweet_sentiment`**:
+  - Tests the sentiment analysis process on mock tweets.
+  - Ensures the mean sentiment and sentiment list are computed correctly.

+- **`test_predict_revenue_for_movie`**:
+  - Validates the revenue prediction process.
+  - Ensures correct mapping of features and interactions based on user input.

+- **`test_extract_tweets_with_sentiments`**:
+  - Tests the extraction of sample tweets and their sentiment scores.
+  - Verifies that the correct number of tweets is extracted and that sentiment scores are included.

+### `test_app.py`:

+**Purpose:**
+To test the Flask application (`app.py`) for its ability to handle GET and POST requests.

+**Tests:**

+- **`test_index_get`**:
+  - Ensures the index page is accessible via a GET request.
+  - Validates a 200 OK response for the landing page.

+- **`test_index_post`**:
+  - Tests the submission of user input (movie name, budget, genre, tweets CSV) via a POST request.
+  - Ensures the result page is rendered correctly after submission.
+  - Simulates the full workflow: input data → sentiment analysis → revenue prediction → rendering of the result.

+## GitHub Workflow Overview

+The GitHub workflow (`python-tests.yml`) automates the testing process to ensure code quality and functionality in a continuous integration/continuous deployment (CI/CD) pipeline.

+### Key Steps in the Workflow:

+- **Trigger Conditions:**
+  - The workflow runs on any `push` or `pull_request` event to the `main` branch.
+  - Ensures that any new code or changes are automatically tested before merging.

+- **Environment Setup:**
+  - Sets up a Python 3.9 environment.
+  - Creates a virtual environment (`venv`), installs dependencies from `requirements.txt`, and upgrades `pip`.

+- **Test Execution:**
+  - Configures the `PYTHONPATH` to include the project directory.
+  - Runs all tests in the `tests/` directory using `pytest`.

+- **Result Handling:**
+  - Outputs a detailed report of test results.
+  - If any test fails, the workflow stops, alerting the developer to fix the issue before proceeding.

 **Results**:<br />
 Visualizations of data: <br />